-At 31 December 2022 USD At 31 December 2021 USD
+At 31 December 2023 At 31 December 2022

+USD USD

 Goodwill arising on acquisition of:

-Viapool 1,450,481 -
+Viapool 1,450,481

 Voltlines 10,980,457

-Door2Door 4,059,284 -
+Door2Door 4,059,284

-Shotl 4,270,505 4,418,226
+Shotl 4,270,505

-Urbvan 8,892,682 -
+Urbvan 8,892,682

-Impairment charge (29,653,409) -
+Impairment charge (29,653,409)

-4,418,226

-During the first half of 2022, the Group's strategy depended on rapid growth and expansions as continuous funding following the SPAC transaction was expected.
+In 2022, the Group's strategy depended on rapid growth and expansions as continuous funding following the SPAC transaction was expected.
 Goodwill is the excess of consideration paid over the acquiree's net assets.
 This represents the expected economic benefits generated from the synergies arising from the combination of the operations and resources of the acquirer and the acquiree.
 Mainly, the synergies were expected to arise from trade names, customer lists, and developed technologies of the combination.
 Following the global economic downturn, the Group initiated the portfolio optimization plan and eventually ceased operations in non-profitable locations.
 Following the disposal of those subsidiaries, management charged a full impairment of goodwill (USD 29,653,409) since there is no expected future economic benefits from those subsidiaries.
 The details and circumstances of the assessment are outlined in Note 34.